Casalis/LedgerFun/README.md

 A double-entry ledger service, written in Go against Postgres, built as an evenings-and-weekends project to actually *learn* Go rather than read about it.
-I'd used Go a little before, but wanted something meaty enough to hit real problems - database transactions, concurrency, idempotency - instead of another to-do app.
+I'd used Go a little before, but wanted something meaty enough to hit real problems - database transactions, concurrency, idempotency - instead of another todo app.

 Why a ledger?
 Because "money must always balance" is a genuinely fun invariant to enforce in code, and it's a small enough domain that I can take it seriously: correct on paper, then correct under